Hours of Operation:

 This form is documentation that a vehicle presented for inspection at an Air Care Colorado facility could not be inspected.
 Specific reasons are checked on the form.
 Reasons may include missing or inaccessible equipment, a vehicle malfunction or other factors that make it unsafe to inspect the vehicle.
 If you receive this form, the identified reason must be addressed and/or repairs performed before it can be inspected.

 Vehicles may fail inspections for a variety of reasons.
 Some of the more common reasons are:

 Check the Air Care Colorado Brochure "My Vehicle Has Failed Its Emissions Test ...
 Now What Do I Do?" provided after the inspection for more information.

-If a newly-purchased used vehicle fails its inspection, consumers have three business days (beginning the day after taking possession of the vehicle) to return it to the dealer/seller for repairs or repurchase.
+If a newly-purchased used vehicle fails its inspection, consumers have five business days (beginning the day after taking possession of the vehicle) to return it to the dealer/seller for repairs or repurchase.
 A business day is defined as Monday through Saturday with exceptions for state holidays.
-The dealer/seller is required by state law to either repair, pay a third party to repair or to repurchase the failed vehicle.
-If you purchased the vehicle from a dealer, he/she must choose an option within three business days after the vehicle has been returned.
+The dealer/seller is required by state law to either repair, pay a third party to repair, or repurchase the failed vehicle.
+If a vehicle is purchased from a dealer, the buyer must choose an option within five business days after the vehicle has been returned.

-If the failed vehicle is not returned within the initial three-day period, the dealer/seller is relieved of any legal responsibility to repair or repurchase the vehicle.
+If the failed vehicle is not returned within the initial five-day period, the dealer/seller is relieved of any legal responsibility to repair or repurchase the vehicle.